 n is the number.

 Return the number of the corresponding input connector on the subnet.
-Note that the first input corresponds to the number 1, not 0.
+Note that input numbers are zero based, so the first input will return 0.

 Return the node connected to the parent subnet node at the input